bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 Various artifacts need to be created to help in the generation and validation of UBL documents in conformance with the subset and data integrity constraints defined by the BPC e-Invoicing Semantics Group.

+_*IMPORTANT: This repository maintains the raw materials used to create the validation artifacts and not the validation artifacts themselves.
+Download the actual artefact files from [this repository's Actions tab](https://github.com/bpc-einvoicing/bpc-semantics-spreadsheet-tools/actions) using the most recent ZIP file.
+See below for triggering the creation of a new set of artefacts.*_

 This diagram outlines the role of a subset of UBL schemas in the generation of XML documents, independent of the role of the full UBL schemas when ingesting XML documents:

 ![The role of a UBL subset schema](README-subset.png "The role of a UBL subset schema")